nostrband/askexperts/README.md

   - `pubkey` (string, required): Expert's public key
   - `preimage` (string, conditional): Payment preimage for verification (required if invoice not provided)
   - `invoice` (string, conditional): Lightning invoice to pay (required if preimage not provided, only works if server has NWC_CONNECTION_STRING set)
+  - `bid_sats` (number, conditional): Amount of the bid in satoshis (required if invoice is provided, must match the invoice amount)
   - `relays` (string[], required): Array of relay URLs to send the question to
 - `timeout` (number, optional): Timeout in milliseconds for sending the questions and receiving the answers (default: 5000ms)